revanthvermareddy/Movie-Recommendation-System/README.md

 ## Assumptions
 Though each and every user is unique and would give a different rating than what we expect.
 Here we go with the tacit assumption that user ratings are a reflection of how much a movie appeal's to that user's unique set of interests

+## Approach
+We use the already available sparse matrix of RATINGS (USERS x MOVIES) and then reverse factrorize it to get USERS and MOVIES matrices so that they best fit the already available ratings.
+We then multiply the obtained USERS and MOVIES matrices to get the unknown ratings of a movie, finally recommend movies in the order of most highly rateable for each user

 ## Why vectors to hold data?
 To support CPU's single instruction multiple data (SIMD) operations